Close

 Phototherapy, also called Light Therapy, effectively treats symptoms of psoriasis using a narrow band ultraviolet B (NB UVB) light source to expose the skin to ultraviolet light in a controlled manner.
 It is important to note that the NB UVB range has been studied to be the most immunosuppressive for the skin, with minimizing the harmful effects of broad UV exposure.
 Regularly exposing the skin to the proper amount of NB UVB rays can clear or prevent psoriasis symptom flare-ups.
 NB UVB exposure also helps the skin to produce Vitamin D, a nutrient which can help reduce inflammation.

-Phototherapy treatments are administered by a skilled dermatologist or other health professionals.
+Phototherapy treatments are administered by a dermatology provider or other health professionals.
 The provider calculates precisely how much NB UVB light each individual patient’s skin should be subjected to.
 This level of oversite increases the safety and efficacy of the treatment as the patient is exposed to a level that improves their psoriasis without causing damage to the skin.
 Phototherapy allows a skilled provider to tailor each treatment (i.e. increase or decrease the level of UV exposure) to best manage psoriasis over time.

 Why not just sit out in the sun?